wpsight/wpcasa/wpcasa/README.txt

 = Where can I change currency, measurements etc.? =

 You can fit general plugin settings to your needs on _WP-Admin > WPCasa > Settings > [tab] Listings_.
-Things like listing ID prefix, measurement unit, currency, standard listing features, rental periods and more can be set here.
+Things like listing ID prefix, measurement unit, currency, standard listing details, rental periods and more can be set here.

 = Is WPCasa free? =